Programmes of Study for Primary Music in England highlight the playing of TUNED Musical Instruments

 - listen with attention to detail and recall sounds with increasing aural memory

 this naturally develops in any continuously well-taught ocarina class.
-Use of the CD-Rom and audio CDs allow children to hear great music, and then play it.
+Book 1 CD-Rom software, ‘1-2-3 Ocarina Screens’ and the audio CDs that accompany each book allow children to hear great music, and then play it along with the high-quality backings.

 - use and understand staff and other musical notations